uw-it-aca/scout-ios/README.md

 $ carthage bootstrap
 ```

-Open the 'Scout.xcodeproj' in Xcode.
+Open the 'UW Scout.xcodeproj' in Xcode.